Estreuselito/bikerus/README.md

 > 🚀 This paragraph explains how to start up a flask app, which deploys the models and makes live predictions

-Bascially all you have to do is to run the `app.py`.
-In VSCode with Docker backend just click the play button in the top right corners.
-In Anaconda run the `app.py` from the top level of the bikerus folder:
+Bascially all you have to do is to run `app.py`.
+In VSCode with Docker backend just click the play button in the top right corner.
+In Anaconda run `app.py` from the top level of the bikerus folder:

 `python flask/app.py`